ropensci-review-tools/ropensci-review-tools/README.md

 Most of you should just head straight to [`ropensci-review-tools.readthedocs.io`](https://ropensci-review-tools.readthedocs.io/).
 The rest of this is technical detail on how that site is actually created.
+It will work only on Linux-type systems.
 The [`readthedocs`](https://readthedocs.org) site bundles documentation from all repositories within the `ropensci-review-tools` organisation, a process executed by the single [`pkgdocs-script.R`